robertdp/frontend-test/README.md

-`Main` | Bootstraps the React app with a `Config` `Component.*` | The React components `Control.Language.*` | DSL definitions for the different effectful domains used `Control.App` | Implenentation of the DSLs for the current app (different implementations can be used for testing, client-/server-side implementations etc.)
+`Main` | Bootstraps the React app with a `Config` `Component.*` | The React components `Control.Language.*` | DSL definitions for the different effectful domains used `Control.App` | Implementation of the DSLs for the current app (different implementations can be used for testing, client-/server-side implementations etc.)
 `Data.*` | Custom data types
 `Logic.*` | Business logic written in the DSLs.
 Not tied to any implementation.